aquax64/Parking-Lot-Project-LPR/Linux Files/README.md

 __TO COMPILE FOR LINUX__
 - use "g++ (name of the source file).cpp -o (name of out file).out -L/openalpr-2.3.0/src/openalpr -L/usr/local/lib -lopencv_core -lopenalpr"
 - Don't forget the "alpr.h" file (in the same directory as the source file) from the repo (Parking-Lot-Project-LPR/Parking Lot Project/openalpr_64/include/)
+- If you are getting issues with no results with the license not appearing, don't download the images using SSH or shell and ONLY use ".jpg" files
 - Make sure openalpr.conf is in the same directory as both your out file (.out)
 - Edit the openalpr.conf and change the part after "runtime_dir = " to the path of the folder where you put your "runtime_data" folder
 - Run it (for the image, if it's in the same directory, you can just put the name of the image with the file type)